ow2-proactive/scheduling/README.txt

 There are many other jobs examples in job_descriptors directory.

-* Once executed, you can see that the scheduler is now scheduling this job.
+* Once executed, The scheduler is now scheduling this job.
 For further information, please refers to the Scheduler documentation; an administration guide will help you to tune your scheduler, and user guide will explain how to build jobs.